 Getting a permit to Havasu Falls is even harder than the actual 10-mile hike into Havasupai itself!
 Which is why it's so important to know the dates when reservations are released each year so that you can prepare to snag a permit.
 Due to the popularity of this hike, these permits typically sell out within minutes of when they are released.
 But with a little bit of strategy, persistence, and a whole lot of luck, you may be able to get a permit.

-New to the 2024 season, the Havasupai Tribe Tourism Office just announced a new presale reservation period that gives you the chance to purchase a reservation / permit to hike and stay overnight (camp or stay in the Havasupai Lodge) in Havasu Falls before reservations are released to the general public on February 1.
+The Havasu Falls presale reservation period gives you the chance to purchase a reservation / permit to hike and stay overnight (camp or stay in the Havasupai Lodge) in Havasu Falls before reservations are released to the general public on February 1.

 *Submitting a reservation entry during the presale period DOES NOT GUARANTEE a reservation!
 Instead, it gives you an additional opportunity to secure a reservation for your preferred travel dates before permits are released to the general public.
+You will be charged a presale fee to participate, which is nonrefundable and will not be applied to your reservation (if you are awarded one)!
 This is similar to the permit lottery system for other bucket list hikes and adventures, like staying overnight at Phantom Ranch or hiking The Wave.

 So how does the Havasu Falls presale reservation system work?

-The list of canceled permits is updated every morning at 8:00 am Arizona Time.
+The list of cancelled permits is updated every morning at 8:00 am Arizona Time.
 From what I’m seeing, there are plenty of canceled permits coming up daily.
-So as long as you and/or your group are flexible with dates and can get to the trailhead easily, you shouldn’t have an issue getting a permit to hike to Havasu Falls in 2024.
+So as long as you and/or your group are flexible with dates and can get to the trailhead easily, you shouldn’t have an issue getting a permit to hike to Havasu Falls in 2025.

 You can only purchase new and transfer/canceled permits for the Havasu Falls hike from the official Havasupai Reservation system.